 Program Officer, Adolescent Girls Program

-Marion Achom graduated from Makerere University with a Bachelors degree in Adult and Community Education.
+Marion graduated from Makerere University with a Bachelor’s degree in Adult and Community Education.
 She has experience volunteering with the Uganda Red Cross and volunteered with GUIU before being hired full-time.
-She believes working with GUIU will continue to have a great impact in her life as she has much to learn about gender-related issues.
-Marion enjoys traveling and watching movies, and is excited to be a part of the team at GUIU!
+Marion is passionate about working with young people and is very dedicated to everything that she does.
+She is a professional trainer in re-useable pads making and has passed on the skill to many within Uganda.
+Marion enjoys sharing the word of God during her free time and enjoys traveling and watching movies.

 Program Officer, Adolescent Girls Program